Mibrahim9400/multinational-retail-data-centralisation485/README.md

 # Multinational Retail Data Centralisation
 The Multinational Data Centralisation project focuses on transforming and analyzing large datasets from various sources.
 It leverages Pandas for data cleaning, generates a STAR-based database schema for efficient storage and access, and develops complex SQL queries for data analysis, offering a comprehensive solution from data acquisition to insightful decision-making.

-This course helped me enhance my skills in data extraction from various database sources, cleaning data from multiple sources using Python, and uploading it to my local PostgreSQL database, 'sales_data'.
+This course helped me enhance my skills in data extraction from various database sources, cleaning data from multiple sources using Python, and uploading it to my local PostgreSQL database, `sales_data`.

 1. [Milestone 1](#milestone-1)
    - [Description](#description)